Kunaldargan/Kunaldargan/README.md

 ### Kunal Dargan

-### I'm a Masters in Computer Science Student at Indian Institute of Tecnology, Delhi, India - [IIT D](https://home.iitd.ac.in/)
+### I'm a Masters in Computer Science Student at Indian Institute of Technology, Delhi, India - [IIT D](https://home.iitd.ac.in/)

 - 🔭 I’m currently working with IIT Delhi and All India Institute of Medical Sciences(AIIMS) on Endoscopic Surgery Evaluation project
 - 🌱 I’m currently learning Kotlin, Pytorch, and Tensorflow